robdodson/robdodson.github.com/source/_posts/2013-08-29-shadow-dom-styles-cont-dot.markdown

 ## Conclusion

 If you've read over [the last post](/blog/2013/08/28/shadow-dom-styles/) and this one then you now know as much about styling the shadow DOM as I do.
-But we haven't even talk about JavaScript yet!
+But we haven't even talked about JavaScript yet!
 We'll save that for tomorrow's post :) As always if you have questions [hit me up on twitter](http://twitter.com/rob_dodson) or leave a comment.
 Thanks!